Have you, or a biker you know, been a motorcycle accident victim?

 In this way, causation is established, and this part is important for building a solid narrative for the insurance company.

 A final element of negligence in accidents is proving that you have suffered losses as a consequence of the accident.
-If a crash takes place but you suffer none or very little losses, then you don’t have a valid personal injury claim.
-You must be able to demonstrate that you suffered substantial losses, in the form of medical bills related to the injury, lost wages, property damage, and other types of loss.
+If a crash occurs, but you suffer little or no losses, then you don’t have a valid personal injury claim.
+You must demonstrate that you suffered substantial losses in the form of medical bills related to the injury, lost wages, property damage, and other types of loss.

-It is only when you can satisfy all the four elements of negligence that the legal fault of the other driver is established.
+Only when you can satisfy all the four elements of negligence is the legal fault of the other driver established.
+Call our experienced Houston Motorcycle Accident Lawyer today for a free case review.

-In most of the cases, you will have to file the claim with the insurance company of the at-fault driver.
+In most cases, you will have to file a claim with the at-fault driver's insurance company.
 It is then up to the insurer to review the claim and then proceed accordingly.

-Most insurance companies are not readily willing to honor personal injury claims (even wrongful death claims) following traffic accidents.
+Most insurance companies are unwilling to honor personal injury claims (even wrongful death claims) following traffic accidents.
 This is particularly so if the company can find a reason to raise objections.
-For instance, if you were not wearing a helmet when the accident occurred, the company may cite this as an objection.
-Similarly, the adjuster may argue that you were speeding at the time, or distracted.
+For instance, the company may cite this as an objection if you were not wearing a helmet when the accident occurred.
+Similarly, the adjuster may argue that you were speeding at the time or distracted.

 In the middle of all of this, the steps for seeking compensatory damages from the insurance adjuster can be hard.
-The process of filing an insurance claim, getting the evidence to back it, getting in touch with the insurer, and negotiating with the company can be quite daunting.
+Filing an insurance claim, getting the evidence to back it, getting in touch with the insurer, and negotiating with the company can be quite daunting.
 It is time-consuming, and without legal experience, you may not be able to pull it off successfully.

 This is where accident law firms like Calhoun Meredith come in.
-With many decades of experience between our attorneys, we can help motorcycle crash victims in getting a fair deal.
+With many decades of experience between our attorneys, we can help motorcycle crash victims get a fair deal.
 We know how to streamline the process of filing a claim and dealing with insurance companies.

-Our motorcycle accident attorneys also understand the common tactics used by the insurers..
-This allows us to counter the company and negotiate without any surprises so that we can strike a fair bargain for you.
-If you have a valid claim but the company refuses to honor it, we can help you win a rightful financial compensation through a personal injury lawsuit in a court of law.
+Our Houston motorcycle accident lawyer also understands the common tactics the insurers use.
+This allows us to counter the company and negotiate without any surprises to strike a fair bargain for you.
+If you have a valid claim but the company refuses to honor it, we can help you win rightful financial compensation through a personal injury lawsuit in a court of law.
+Check out the motorcycle helmet laws in Houston here.

-Call us today to discuss your claim with our lawyers in a free consultation session!
+Call us today to discuss your claim with our Houston Motorcycle lawyer in a free consultation session!